 At the corner of Merrion Square West and Clare Street, the recently renovated National Gallery is a treasure trove of permanent and temporary art exhibitions.
-Highlights include Ireland’s National Portrait Collection, the Yeats Archive and the Harry Clarke stained glass.
-A short walk away is the National Photographic Archive, which hosts regular exhibitions based on the photographic collections of the National Gallery.
+Highlights include Ireland’s National Portrait Collection, the Yeats Archive and stained glass by Harry Clarke.

-As anyone who has ever been to Dublin will tell you, we’ve got a vibrant nightlife scene.
-As the sun sets on the Liffey and darkness sets in, pubs, late bars and nightclubs fill with people looking to enjoy a great night out.
-Pubs If you’re looking for a jar (Dublin slang for a drink, typically a pint), you won’t have to look far.
-The city is naturally split into north and south by the river.
-You’ll likely have heard about Temple Bar, which is famously associ
+As anyone who has ever been to Dublin will tell you, we’ve got a vibrant nightlife.
+As the sun sets on the Liffey and darkness sets in, pubs, late bars and nightclubs fill with people looking for a great night out.
+Bars and pubs There are around 772 pubs in Dublin, so you won’t have a hard time finding somewhere to have a jar.
+(That’s Dublin slang for a pint!)
+The city is divided into north and south by the River Liffey.
+Temple Bar, which is famously associ

 Dublin's festivals are many and varied, spanning every season and a broad range of interests.
 Some of the biggest are ones you might guess; but there's a whole host of more unusual – and no less enjoyable! – festivals on offer, just waiting to be joined.